Matt Ryan Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Season Stats

-- He also has 80 rushing yards on 39 carries with one touchdown, averaging 5.0 yards per game.
+- He's also rushed 39 times for 80 yards and one touchdown, averaging 5.0 yards per game.

-- The Falcons, who rank 27th in the NFL in points scored, have attempted a pass 58.6% of the time while running the ball 41.4% of the time.
+- The Falcons have thrown the ball in 58.6% of their plays from scrimmage this year while staying on the ground 41.4% of the time.
+This offensive attack ranks 27th in the NFL in points scored.

-- Ryan has thrown 76 passes in the red zone this season, 54.3% of his team's red zone plays.
+- Ryan has attempted 76 of his 527 passes in the red zone, accounting for 54.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Ryan's matchup with the Saints.